macrocosm-os/finetuning/docs/competitions.md

 ### Goal

 The goal of this competition is to train a SOTA instruct 8B model.
-This competition provides more freedom to miners than other competitions: there are no restrictions on the tokenizer used and miner's are allowed to use a wider range of architectures.
+This competition provides more freedom to miners than other competitions: there are no restrictions on the tokenizer used and miners are allowed to use a wider range of architectures.

 ### Evaluation